 The eleventh word, eleese, reveals the grand conclusion of grace in Romans 11:32.
-Take the time to understand these eleven words.
-The original translation is unaltered and a note is added to 64 Old Testament and 200 New Testament verses.
+Please understand these eleven words.
+The original translation is unaltered and a highlighted note is added to 64 Old Testament and 200 New Testament verses.
 To help parallel study and Strong's Concordance use, apocryphal text is removed and most variant verse numbering is mapped to the English standard.
 We thank our sources at eBible.org, Crosswire.org, unbound.Biola.edu, Bible4u.net, and NHEB.net.
 The Aionian Bible is copyrighted with creativecommons.org/licenses/by/4.0, allowing 100% freedom to copy and print, if respecting source copyrights.
-Check the Reader's Guide and read online at AionianBible.org, with Android, and TOR network.
+Check the Reader's Guide and read at AionianBible.org, with Android, and with TOR network.
 Why purple?
-King Jesus' Word is royal... and purple is the color of royalty!
+King Jesus' Word is royal and purple is the color of royalty!
+All profits are given to CoolCup.org.